 How much equipment do I get?

 The X7 line-up is quite simple.
 Buyers choose either the entry-level – and fabulously named - Design Pure Excellence model or the sportier-looking M Sport version, while the M50d gets a unique specification based on the M Sport package with a few technical upgrades.
 All cars are generously equipped as standard, including such niceties as large alloy wheels, LED lighting, leather upholstery, electrically adjusted and heated seats (front and rear) and a sophisticated self-parking system.
-The comprehensive infotainment system features gesture and voice control (the former pointless, the latter really good), Wi-Fi, Bluetooth, sat-nav, DAB radio and various online services, while BMW also throws in what it calls its Display Key.
-This is much too big for our liking, though some might like its touch-screen functionality and constant communication with the car.
+The comprehensive infotainment system features gesture- and voice control (the former pointless, the latter really good), Wi-Fi, Bluetooth, sat-nav, DAB radio and various online services, while BMW also throws in what it calls its Display Key.
+It's a bit big and bulky for a car key, though some might like its touch-screen functionality and constant communication with the car.

 There are surprisingly few high-luxury SUVs on the market, and fewer again that can actually seat up to seven adults in long-distance comfort.
 The BMW X7 plays that role well, so it’ll suit well-heeled families with lots of offspring that need a more flexible interior than any normal luxury car can provide.
 In six-seat guise, it’s also likely to appeal to those that prefer to sit in the back and be driven in a high-riding car that has a lot of presence.
 Of course, some buyers just want the biggest and best BMW SUV money can buy.